-Šoštanj in North Slovenia 30km from the Austrian border is the location of an existing lignite-fired power plant - Termoelektrarna Šoštanj or "TEŠ" owned by HSE (Holding Slovenske Elektrarne d.o.o.) a 100% state-owned electric utility.
+Šoštanj in North Slovenia, 30 kilometres from the Austrian border, is the location of an existing lignite-fired power plant, Termoelektrarna Šoštanj or TEŠ.
+It is owned by HSE, Holding Slovenske Elektrarne, a 100% state-owned electric utility.
 The plant is presently comprised of five blocks.
-Blocks 1-2 built in the 1950s have closed, 3 is about to close and 4-5 are set to close in 2016.
-A new sixth block of 600MW is now planned and this project is known as TEŠ6.
+Units 1 and 2, built in the 1950s, have closed, unit 3 is about to close and units 4 and 5 are set to close in 2016.
+A new sixth block of 600 megawatt, known as TEŠ 6, is under construction.

 The TEŠ6 project was proposed in 2003 and was included in the government development programme of 2007.
-It has so far received all relevant permissions from the Slovenian government.
-The project was originally expected to cost €700m-900m.
-But the overall rise in coal plant capex over recent years has seen the project's costs to escalate to €1.2bn according to the EIB.
-In September 2007 the EIB loaned an initial €350m which was increased to €550m in April 2010.
-In January 2011 the EBRD signed a €200m loan for the project (including €100m syndicated to commercial banks).
-The remaining €400m is financed from HSE.
-The Slovenian government has not yet provided loan guarantees to facilitate the loan from EIB, of which a big part - €440m - has to be supported by a state guarantee.
+It received all relevant permissions from the Slovenian government.
+The project was originally expected to cost EUR700-900 million.
+The overall rise in coal plant capex over recent years has seen the project's costs to escalate to EUR1.2 billion according to the EIB.
+In September 2007 the EIB loaned an initial EUR350 million which was increased to EUR550 million in April 2010.
+In January 2011 the EBRD signed a EUR200 million loan for the project, including EUR100 million syndicated to commercial banks.
+The remaining EUR400 million is financed from HSE.
+The Slovenian government has not yet provided loan guarantees to facilitate the loan from EIB, of which a big part, EUR440 million, has to be supported by a state guarantee.

-The TES6 coal fired power plant development is in dire opposition to European climate legislations and ambitions as well as a dubious economic investment, not to mention the current investigation on the grounds of suspicion of corruption that surrounds the initiative.
+The TES6 coal fired power plant development is in dire opposition to European climate legislations and ambitions as well as a dubious economic investment; not to mention the current investigation on the grounds of suspicion of corruption that surrounds the initiative.